asig/amiga-mouse-adapter/README.md

 # amiga-mouse-adapter

-This is a simple small adapter that transforms the movements of your Amiga joystick to the movements of an Amiga mouse.
+This is a simple small adapter that transforms your Amiga joystick signals into movement signals of an Amiga mouse.

 Very handy if your trusty old tank mouse seems to be broken, and you need a mouse _right now_ on a Saturday night, but you can live without a right